gdsbook/book/notebooks/07_local_autocorrelation.md

                       )
 ax.set_axis_off()
 ```

-The final piece we need before we can delve into spatial autocorrelation is the spatial weights matrix that records which observations are "near" one another.
-We will use eight nearest neighbors for the sake of comparison with the previous chapter.
-And, we will also row-standardize the weights, so that *spatial lags* reflect the average of the eight nearest neighbors.
+As in the previous chapter, we require a spatial weights matrix to implement our statistic.
+Here, we will use eight nearest neighbors for the sake of the example, but the discussion in the earlier chapter on weights applies in this context, and other criteria would be valid too.
+We also row-standardize them:

 ```python
 # Generate W from the GeoDataFrame